-Matt Dahan’s music career started twenty years ago with an abandoned upright piano and a Talkboy tape recorder in the suburbs of Boston, Massachusetts.
-Today, his music has been performed or synced onto nearly every medium – from scoring stages in Los Angeles to off-Broadway theaters in New York City, from the Academy Awards shortlist to hit television shows in South America.
+Matt Dahan’s music career started with an abandoned upright piano and a Talkboy tape recorder in the suburbs of Boston, Massachusetts.
+Today, his music has been performed or synced onto nearly every medium – from scoring stages in Los Angeles to off-Broadway theaters in New York City, from the Academy Awards shortlist to the top of the Billboard Cast Albums chart.

-After contributing songs and score to Break: The Musical - a project that earned him the Indie Series Award for Best Soundtrack - Matt teamed up with playwright Kelly Lynne D'Angelo to create live stage musicals.
-This partnership lead to an adaptation of The Count of Monte Cristo, which played a sold out run at the 2015 Hollywood Fringe Festival.
-He then joined forces with writer and lyricist Lloyd Schwartz (Brady Bunch, Gilligan's Island) to create The Babies, which enjoyed an off-Broadway run at Manhattan's St. Luke's Theater during the 2016-17 season.
-His latest work, Starry - a musical about Vincent and Theo van Gogh - bowed at Los Angeles' Rockwell Table & Stage in August 2018.
+Realizing that musicals were the place where movies and songwriting met, Matt dove headfirst into the field.
+After contributing songs and score to the series Break: The Musical - a project that earned him the Indie Series Award for Best Soundtrack - he teamed up with playwright Kelly Lynne D'Angelo to create live stage musicals.
+This partnership lead to an adaptation of The Count of Monte Cristo (music; LA: Hollywood Fringe Festival), and Starry - based on the lives of Vincent and Theo van Gogh (music/lyrics; LA: Rockwell Table & Stage, NYC: 54 Below).
+His melodies can also be heard in The Babies (Off-Broadway: St. Luke’s Theatre) and The Adventures of Peter Cottontail (LA: Theatre West).

-Matt currently has several new feature film scores in the works, as well as music and lyric writing for musical theater.
-He's always up for a new adventure, and if you look closely, among all of the musical instruments and recording equipment Matt has in his Los Angeles studio, his original Talkboy is still there.
+Matt currently has several new stage and screen projects in the works, and is always up for a new adventure.
+If you look closely, among all of the musical instruments and recording equipment Matt has in his Los Angeles studio, his original Talkboy is still there.